Grilled summer produce coated in BBQ sauce and stacked together with Smoky Almond cream make for an impressive and delicious summer appetizer.

 I was able to use some more zucchini from my garden, thankfully; I’ve been giving these damn things away!
 Before this recipe, I had never tasted grilled avocado, but now I feel like this will be a common occurrence for the rest of the season.
 All of these grilled veggies paired with a little homemade BBQ sauce and a light, smoky almond cream make for a winning combination.

 One Year Ago: Strawberry Mint Bubbly

-- 2 Cups Raw Almonds, Soaked in water for 2 hours
+- 2 Cups Raw Almonds, Soaked in boiling water for 30 minutes

 - 2 Cloves Garlic

 - 1/2 teaspoon Paprika

 - 3 1/2 Cups Tomato Slices, Roughly 3/8" thick